okayash/CS3800/README.md

   Usage:

     Type these into the command liefnkse
-    1. ps -u [ an existing user you are searching for ]
+    1. ps -u [ an existing UID you are searching for ]

     2. ps -s [ an existing state you are searching for ( Z, W, S, R, T ) ]